abdolrezat/anki-ai-swedish/README.md

 huggingface-cli login
 ```

 > This will prompt you to paste your Hugging Face token.
-You can create one for free [here](https://huggingface.co/settings/tokens).
+You can create one for free [here](https://huggingface.co/settings/tokens) (select "Read" access when creating the token, huggingface-cli command will save the token to ~/.cache/huggingface/token).

 ---

-## 3. AnkiConnect Plugin Setup
+## 4. AnkiConnect Plugin Setup

 ### a.
 Install Anki